Oncolytic virus: Radioiodine

 Addition of the sodium-iodide symporter (NIS) gene to the viral genome causes infected tumour cells to express NIS and accumulate iodine.
 When combined with radioiodine therapy it allows local radiotherapy of the tumour, as used to treat thyroid cancer.
 The radioiodine can also be used to visualise viral replication within the body by the use of a gamma camera.
 This approach has been used successfully preclinically with adenovirus, measles virus and vaccinia virus.

+Clinical examples of engineered oncolytic viruses

+Clinical studies of genetically engineered oncolytic viruses have advanced considerably, with several reaching late-stage trials or regulatory approval.
+These viruses incorporate modifications such as gene deletions for attenuation, alterations in tropism, transgene insertions (e.g., GM-CSF for immune stimulation), and tumor-specific promoters to enhance selectivity and efficacy.
+The table below summarizes key examples of genetically engineered oncolytic viruses.
+Data reflects developments as of 2025.